tom-bjorkholm/config_as_json/README_pypi.md

 - custom parsers for values that should become richer Python types
 - optional keys that receive default values when omitted
-- backward-compatible key renames for older configuration files
+- backward-compatible key renames, path moves, removals, and missing-value rules for older configuration files
 - hooks that can warn or report when automatic compatibility changes were needed